WaelOGC/futureSelfapp/docs/03-user-account-system.md

 ## Data Ownership

-All account data, generated content, and user information belong to **Future Self** as a product.
+All account data, generated content, and user information belong to **FutureSelfApp** as a product.
 This includes:

 - User profile information
 - Generated AI outputs (images, videos, text)